RetroDECK/ES-DE/THEMES-DEV.md

 ### Primary elements

-Elements from this group can only occur once per view (for a certain variant) and they govern basic behavior and functionality like controller input and navigation.
+Elements from this group can only occur once per view (for a certain variant) and they handle basic functionality like controller input and navigation.

 #### carousel